dotnet/csharplang/proposals/improved-interpolated-strings.md

 // Maps to

 var receiverTemp = Utf8Formatter.WithSpan(myBytes);
-_ = Utf8StringBuilder.GetInterpolatedStringBuilder(baseLength: 13, formatHoleCount: 1, receiverTemp, out var builder) &&
+var builder = Utf8StringBuilder.Create(baseLength: 13, formatHoleCount: 1, receiverTemp, out var builderIsValid);
+_ = builderIsValid &&
-    builder.TryFormat("Hello world! ") &&
+    builder.TryFormatBaseString("Hello world! ") &&
-    builder.TryFormat(myVar);
+    builder.TryFormatInterpolationHole(myVar);
 bool success = receiverTemp.TryFormat(builder, out int bytesWritten);
 ```

-This differs from the existing patterns in the Utf8Formatter type, which take the `Span` to write into as an argument to the `TryFormat` method itself.
+This differs from the existing patterns in the Utf8Formatter type, which take the `Span` to write into as an argument to the `TryFormat...` method itself.
 This proposal is somewhat incompatible
 with that approach, as it uses the receiver of the method to inform the builder of context, rather than using arguments to the method.
 It could theoretically be feasible to thread arguments
 from the current method into the implicit call to `GetInterpolatedString`, but that raises a host of thorny issues around figuring out what corresponds to what in the signature, and significantly
 complicates the determination of _applicable\_interpolated\_string\_builder\_types_.